Is StockX Legit? 11 Facts About Shoes, Authentication, Shipping and Returns

 The site also accepts other payment methods, including PayPal, Apple Pay, Google Pay, Venmo, Alipay, Sofort, and iDEAL.

-The company also offers 3, 6, 9, and 12 months payment plans.
-This program is run in partnership with Affirm.
+The company also offers 3, 6, 9, and 12-month payment plans via a partnership with Affirm.

 Of course, all payment plan options are subject to terms and conditions.
 You should check for your eligibility before deciding on this option.